Puertollano: History

 Archaeological investigations have shown that the area was inhabited in prehistoric times (Homo heidelbergensis and Homo antecessor).
 Bronze Age weapons have been found and also a Visigoth necropolis from the post-Roman period.

-Later the region formed part of the depopulated nomansland between Christian (Northern) Spain and the Moorish Caliphate to the south.
+Later the region formed part of the depopulated no-mans land between Christian (Northern) Spain and the Moorish Caliphate to the south.

-With the Spanish victory at the Battle of Las Navas de Tolosa (1212) the region was reconquered.
-The authorities encouraged people from northern Spain to settle in the newly conquered empty lands.
+Upon the Christian victory at the Battle of Las Navas de Tolosa (1212), the new Christian authorities encouraged settlers from northern Iberia to install in the conquered territories.
 Puertollano (then Puertoplano) was founded as a hamlet shortly after.
-In 1348 however, the Black Death devastated the village, killing all but 13 inhabitants.
+In 1348 however, the Black Death devastated the village, killing all but 13 families.

 Philip II granted Puertollano the title of town (villa) in 1576 as well as the arms of the House of Austria.

 It continued to grow slowly as a small town specializing in textiles and ceramics.

 As coal was discovered in 1873, the village became a mining town from then on, leading to a sudden growth in the population.
 The apex of the economic importance of coal mining took place during World War I as the imports of British coal were not available, and the local economy based on the extraction of bituminous coal thrived in the national market.
 In 1920 the population had reached 20,083.

-Puertollano was granted the title of city (ciudad) via Royal Decree in June 1925, during the dictatorship of Primo de Rivera.
+Puertollano was granted the title of the city (Ciudad) via Royal Decree in June 1925, during the dictatorship of Primo de Rivera.
 Following the end of the Spanish Civil War and up until the 1973 oil crisis the economic activity of Puertollano readjusted towards the extraction of oil shale.